Should I pop my boil?

 - groin area

 - Use a clean, warm cloth to apply a compress to the boil.
-You can repeat this several times a day in order to encourage the boil to come to a head and drain.
+You can repeat this several times a day to encourage the boil to come to a head and drain.

 - Keep the area clean.
 Wash your hands after touching the affected area.